skeuomorph/intro-to-prog/README.md

 The code for the following is in controlsAndInput.js.

-The functions spectrum1 and spectrum2 are able to have their centres moved depending on where the mouse is clicked.
+The functions spectrum1 and spectrum2 are able to have their centres moved depending on where the mouse is clicked. and move across the screen at a random speed

 Buttons added to skip tracks.